fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 will be renewed.
 If the public key information in the certification signing request is different than the current certificate, then the server rekeys the certificate.

-The payload in the fdo.csr.simplereenroll-req message is encoded as a 'application/pkcs10' payload.
+The payload in the fdo.csr:simplereenroll-req message is encoded as a 'application/pkcs10' payload.
 The Certificate Signing Request (CSR) signature provides proof-of-possession of the client-possessed private key.

-A successful response is carried in a fdo.csr.simplereenroll-res message, which carries the certificate encoded as 'application/pkix-cert'.
+A successful response is carried in a fdo.csr:simplereenroll-res message, which carries the certificate encoded as 'application/pkix-cert'.

-## fdo.csr.serverkeygen-req and fdo.csr.serverkeygen-res
+## fdo.csr:serverkeygen-req and fdo.csr:serverkeygen-res

-A device requests server-side key generation by issuing a fdo.csr.serverkeygen-req to the owning Device Management Service.
+A device requests server-side key generation by issuing a fdo.csr:serverkeygen-req to the owning Device Management Service.

-The request uses the same format as the fdo.csr.simpleenroll-req and the fdo.csr.simplereenroll-req messages.
+The request uses the same format as the fdo.csr:simpleenroll-req and the fdo.csr:simplereenroll-req messages.
 The owning Device
 Management Service and the certificate enrollment servers SHOULD treat the CSR as it would any enroll or re-enroll CSR, as described in RFC 7030.
 The only distinction is that the public key values and signature in the CSR MUST be ignored.
 These are included in the request only to allow re-use of existing libraries for generating and parsing such requests.